bounswe/culturage-bounswe2017group11/frontend/README.md

 ### You can see demo [here](http://culturage.s3-website-us-east-1.amazonaws.com/)

 ## Requirements
-nodejs, npm
+node.js, npm

 ## Usage
 1. Clone the repository
 2. `cd bounswe2017group11/frontend`
 3. `npm install` to install the dependencies

-To run locally run:
+To run locally:

 `npm start`